JennyListDESY/Key4HEP_first_experience/README.md

 ## November 21:

-- Julie's setup requires standard processors with configuration / weight files (IsoLep, LCFIPLus, ...) => where are these "extra files" stored in key4hep??? => ask André...
+- Julie's setup requires standard processors with configuration / weight files (IsoLep, LCFIPLus, ...) => where are these "extra files" stored in key4hep???
+Frank: not at all, all of ILDConfig needs to be downloaded from github

+## November 22:

+- figured out how to change login shell on lxplus -> account.cern.ch and a lot of clicking .... :)
 -